 • Complete a public housing agency (PHA) counseling program

-Other Program Options For Home Buyers With Disabilities
+Other Programs For Home Buyers With Disabilities

 Habitat For Humanity

 Eligible Habitat home buyers require better housing.
 They’re likely leaving an unsafe, inaccessible, damaged, poorly constructed or unaffordable property.
+Read through the requirements of the Habitat for Humanity program.

 • In need of better housing